Speakers, Panelists, and Moderators

 Eddie Bautista is Executive Director of the NYC Environmental Justice Alliance, which advocates for the empowerment and just treatment of environmentally overburdened neighborhoods.
 In 2011, Eddie was invited by Governor Cuomo’s office and the state legislature to provide advice over the reauthorization of New York State’s power plant siting law to protect overburdened communities from increases in local air pollution.
 Eddie also directed a 2010 voter referendum campaign amending the City Charter to include private infrastructure facilities on the city’s “Fair Share” map.
 He also spoke at the White House’s first Forum on Environmental Justice.
 Eddie is the convenor of the Sandy Regional Assembly, an association of environmental justice and community-based groups, and labor allies from areas affected by Superstorm Sandy and those vulnerable to storm surges throughout New York City, New Jersey, and Long Island gathered to propose resiliency and rebuilding priorities for government review during the Sandy Recovery process.
 Eddie also leads NYC-EJA’s Waterfront Justice Project, a campaign to increase community resilience and climate adaptation along New York City’s Significant Maritime Industrial Areas, which encourage the clustering of polluting infrastructure, heavy manufacturing and industries in waterfront communities of color vulnerable to storm surges.

 Frances Beinecke is the President of the Natural Resources Defense Council, one of the United States' most influential environmental action groups.
 The NRDC uses law, science, and the support of 1.3 million members and online activists to advance comprehensive solutions to today's biggest environmental challenges.
 Under Ms. Beinecke's leadership, the organization has launched a new strategic campaign that sharply focuses NRDC's efforts on establishing a clean energy future that curbs climate change, reviving the world's oceans, defending endangered wildlife and wild places, protecting our health by preventing pollution, fostering sustainable communities, and ensuring safe and sufficient water.
 Ms. Beinecke has worked with NRDC for more than 30 years.
 Prior to becoming the president in 2006, Ms. Beinecke served as the organization's executive director for eight years.
-Under her years of leadership, NRDC's membership has doubled and the staff has grown to more than 400.
+Under her leadership, NRDC's membership has doubled and the staff has grown to more than 400.
 She also worked as a member of NRDC's Water and Coastal Program, fighting to protect marine ecosystems from offshore oil and gas development and advocating for sound coastal land use.

 In addition to her work at NRDC, Frances was appointed by President Obama to the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling.
 She has played a leadership role in several other environmental organizations.
 She currently serves on the boards of the World Resources Institute, the Energy Future Coalition, and Conservation International's Center for Environmental Leadership in Business.
 She has been a member of the boards of the Wilderness Society, the China-U.S. Center for Sustainable Development, and the New York League of Conservation Voters.